-The town was founded by the will of the Grand Duke Pietro Leopoldo d’Asburgo Lorena for its natural thermal characteristics.
-Montecatini lives a particularly happy period between the end of the nineteenth century and the first thirty years of the twentieth century, becoming a place of attraction for an international public and hosting world-famous artists like Giuseppe Verdi, Ruggero Leoncavallo, Pietro Mascagni, Giacomo Puccini who benefited from the beneficial effects of thermal treatments.
+Montecatini Terme was founded in the 18th century by Grand Duke Peter Leopold of Habsburg-Lorraine.
+Thanks to its natural and thermal characteristics, the city experienced a particularly happy period between the end of the 19th century and the first three decades of the 20th century, becoming a place of attraction for an international public and hosting the likes of Giuseppe Verdi, Ruggero Leoncavallo, Pietro Mascagni and Giacomo Puccini.

 Dietro il parco termale, in posizione centrale, si trova la stazione di partenza della Funicolare costruita alla fine dell’Ottocento per collegare la cittadina di Montecatini Terme con il Castello di Montecatini Alto.